 - A sponsor is a member of the Catholic Church who agrees to walk alongside the catechumen/candidate on the journey to become Catholic.

 - There is to be one sponsor for OCIA.
 The sponsor is a fully initiated practicing Catholic.
 If the sponsor is not living as single, then the sponsor is in a marriage recognized by the Catholic Church.
+The sponsor is actively living a sacramental life, that is, they attend Mass on Sundays and Holy Days of Obligation and receive Communion frequently.

 - Sponsors complete the four "Sponsor/Candidate Discussions" with your catechumen/candidate.
-You do not need to write out the answers, just let us know that you completed the discussions.
+You do not need to write out the answers; just let us know that you completed the discussions.
 Four discussions: one, two, three, four

 |